 ‘If This Then That’ or IFTTT is also popular among mobile workers, allowing you to set up chains of activity where once you’ve met a particular goal, you can skip onto something else – for example, once you’ve ticked off a work task in one applet, you can move on to social media.

-Of course, timing your workload well isn’t the only thing you need to focus on in order to feel that your work-life balance is on point.
+Of course, timing your workload well isn’t the only thing you need to focus on in order to build a career as a successful digital nomad and to feel that your work-life balance is on point.
 Tonnes of people recommend installing Headspace or a similar wellbeing app, to ensure you’re taking time to focus on yourself as well as your work.

 Once you’ve nailed your work-time focus and efficiency, make sure that you’re setting aside ‘me time’ even when you’re super busy and on the move.
 When you’re on trains and planes and staying in hotels and apartments, it’s not always as easy to stop and switch off from work as we might think.
 Headspace, Insight Timer and Calm are all apps to consider, whether you’re looking to go for full-on meditation or would just like a wind-down before you head to the nearest bar.